 Of course for wire antennas, open-wire ladder or “window” line all the way back to the transmitter is your best choice to minimize line losses with a balanced antenna (and then it must be properly coupled to the transmitter).
-However that stuff is clumsy, highly visible and generally impractical for a portable, field antenna.
-Works great at fixed installation though.
+However that stuff is clumsy, highly visible and generally impractical for a portable, field antenna system.

 Further, resonant dipoles generally outperform the purpose-designed “long” wire antennas supplied with military field radios such as the AT-101, “Hank” or other Inverted L antennas.
 Both types need two supports but the balanced dipoles do not require a ground or ground wire array like the Inverted L’s or slant wire antennas.
 Simpler setup for the same effective radiated power and the dipoles don’t waste skywave power on a vertically polarized component like an Inverted L does.
 Also, less probability of an interference field between each polarization mode.

 End fed half-wave wire antennas can work well – primarily since the high current portion (the portion in the middle approximately third of the half-wave wire that does most of the radiating) is up and away from the radio and local absorption losses near the ends.
 I carry sufficient wire to intentionally deploy them occasionally – they are very simple to rig.
 However with a radio designed for “50 Ohm” loads, it will require a matching device to transform that very high antenna impedance into something much lower (and that transformation incurs losses and complexity).
 An end fed half wave wire can present a feedpoint impedance of over 2500 ohms.
 That’s a 50:1 impedance mismatch for a 50 ohm output radio (2500/50=50:1).
 A transformer with a 7:1 turns ratio or more will be “helpful”.
 And one end of that transformer secondary must be tied to a good ground, even though the current flow is low at that point.